MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol/index.md

 # Microsoft Edge DevTools Protocol

 > [!NOTE]
-> The Microsoft Edge DevTools Protocol works only on [Windows 10 April 2018 Update](https://blogs.windows.com/windowsexperience/2018/04/30/how-to-get-the-windows-10-april-2018-update/#5VXkQMU41CJzZPER.97) and later [Windows Insider Preview](https://insider.windows.com/en-us/getting-started/) builds.
+> The Microsoft Edge DevTools Protocol works only on [Windows 10 April 2018 Update](https://blogs.windows.com/windowsexperience/2018/04/30/how-to-get-the-windows-10-april-2018-update/#5VXkQMU41CJzZPER.97) and later builds.

 Developer tools can use the **Microsoft Edge DevTools Protocol** to inspect and debug the Microsoft Edge browser.
-It provides a set of methods and events that are organized into different [Domains](0.1/domains/index.md) of EdgeHTML engine instrumentation.
+It provides a set of methods and events that are organized into different [Domains](0.2/domains/index.md) of EdgeHTML engine instrumentation.

  Tooling clients can call these methods and monitor these events through JSON web socket messages exchanged with the *DevTools Server* hosted by Edge or the Windows Device Portal.
-Microsoft Edge DevTools uses this protocol to enable [remote debugging](0.1/clients.md#microsoft-edge-devtools-preview) of a host machine running Microsoft Edge from the standalone DevTools client available from the [Microsoft Store](https://www.microsoft.com/en-us/store/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj).
+Microsoft Edge DevTools uses this protocol to enable [remote debugging](0.2/clients.md#microsoft-edge-devtools-preview) of a host machine running Microsoft Edge from the standalone DevTools client available from the [Microsoft Store](https://www.microsoft.com/en-us/store/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj).

 The Microsoft Edge DevTools Protocol is designed to align closely with the Chrome DevTools Protocol (see the [W3C WICG for DevTools Protocols](https://github.com/WICG/devtools-protocol/)), though there are known interoperability gaps in this release.

 ## Using the protocol

 Here's how to attach a custom tooling client to the DevTools Server in Microsoft Edge.
-See the [remote debugging](0.1/clients.md#microsoft-edge-devtools-preview) instructions if you're using Microsoft Edge DevTools as your client.
+See the [remote debugging](0.2/clients.md#microsoft-edge-devtools-preview) instructions if you're using Microsoft Edge DevTools as your client.

 1. Launch Microsoft Edge with the remote debugging port open, specifying the URL you wish to open.
 For example: